MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_01_Enable Defender for Servers Plan 2 on your Azure subscription.md

 >**Note**: To complete this lab, you will need an [Azure subscription.](https://azure.microsoft.com/en-us/free/?azure-portal=true) in which you have administrative access.

-The main goal of this exercise is to provide hands-on experience in configuring and enabling Microsoft Defender for Cloud within an Azure subscription.
+The main goal of this exercise is to provide hands-on experience in configuring and enabling Microsoft Defender for Servers Plan 2 within an Azure subscription.
 This will allow you to monitor and protect your cloud resources against security threats.

 ---

 ## Skilling tasks

-- Upgrade your subscription for Microsoft Defender for Cloud.
+- Enable Microsoft Defender for Cloud Defender for Servers Plan 2.

-- Deploy the Microsoft Monitoring Agent to necessary machines for comprehensive coverage.
+- Review the ehanced features for servers.

 ## Exercise instructions